samvera/node-iiif/README.md

 const processor = new IIIF.Processor(url, streamResolver, opts);
 ```

-* `streamResolver` (function, required) – a callback function that returns a readable image stream for a given ID (see below)
+* `streamResolver` (function, required) – a callback function that returns a readable image stream for a given request (see below)
 * `opts`:
-  * `dimensionFunction` (function) – a callback function that returns the image dimensions for a given ID (see below)
+  * `dimensionFunction` (function) – a callback function that returns the image dimensions for a given request (see below)
   * `maxWidth` (integer) – the maximum width of an image that can be returned
   * `includeMetadata` (boolean) – if `true`, all metadata from the source image will be copied to the result
   * `density` (integer) – the pixel density to be included in the result image in pixels per inch